-35 The single arbitrator or chairman shall preside over the hearing and shall take testimony.
-Upon application and for good cause shown, a person, labor organization, or governmental unit 36 37 having substantial interest therein may be granted leave to intervene by the arbitration panel.
-38 The proceedings shall be informal.
-Any oral or documentary evidence and other data deemed 39 relevant by the arbitration panel or single arbitrator may be received into evidence.
-The 40 arbitrators shall have the power to administer oaths and to require by subpoena the attendance 41 and testimony of witnesses, the production of books, records, and other evidence relative to or pertinent to the issues presented to them for determination.
-If any person refuses to obey a 42 43 subpoena, refuses to be sworn or to testify, or if any witness, party, or attorney is guilty of any 44 contempt while in attendance at any hearing, the arbitration panel or single arbitrator may, or the 45 district attorney if requested, shall invoke the aid of the superior court within the jurisdiction in 46 which the hearing is being held, whereupon the court shall issue an appropriate order.
+The single arbitrator or chairman shall preside over the hearing and shall take testimony.
+Upon application and for good cause shown, a person, labor organization, or governmental unit having substantial interest therein may be granted leave to intervene by the arbitration panel.
+The proceedings shall be informal.
+Any oral or documentary evidence and other data deemed relevant by the arbitration panel or single arbitrator may be received into evidence.
+The arbitrators shall have the power to administer oaths and to require by subpoena the attendance and testimony of witnesses, the production of books, records, and other evidence relative to or pertinent to the issues presented to them for determination.
+If any person refuses to obey a subpoena, refuses to be sworn or to testify, or if any witness, party, or attorney is guilty of any contempt while in attendance at any hearing, the arbitration panel or single arbitrator may, or the district attorney if requested, shall invoke the aid of the superior court within the jurisdiction in which the hearing is being held, whereupon the court shall issue an appropriate order.

-47 A record of the proceedings shall be kept, and the chairman or single arbitrator shall 48 arrange for the necessary recording service.
-Transcripts may be ordered at the expense of the 49 party ordering them, but the transcripts shall not be necessary for an award by the panel or single 50 arbitrator.
-The hearing may be continued at the discretion of the panel or single arbitrator and 51 shall be concluded within forty days from the time of commencement.
-At the conclusion of the 52 hearing, each party shall submit a written statement containing its last and best offer for each of 53 the issues in dispute to the panel or single arbitrator, who shall take said statements under 54 advisement.
-Within ten days after the conclusion of the hearing, a majority of the panel, or the 55 single arbitrator, shall select as the last and best arbitration award either the employer?s written statement of its last and best offer, the employee organization?s written statement of its last and best offer, or the recommendations of the fact-finder, if a fact-finding report and recommendations have been issued, and immediately shall give written notice of the selection to the parties The selection shall be final and binding upon the parties, subject to appropriation.
-Within thirty calendar days of the last and best offer selection and award, the impartial chairperson of the arbitration panel, or the single arbitrator, shall issue a written opinion inclusive of an analysis of all statutory factors applicable to the proceedings.
-The factors, among others, to be given weight by the arbitration panel or single arbitrator in arriving at the decision shall include, when applicable: The financial ability of the commonwealth to meet the costs.
-Such factors which shall be taken into consideration shall include, be not be limited to, the commonwealth?s long and short term bonded indebtedness.
-The interests and welfare of the public.
-The hazards of employment, physical, educational and mental qualifications, job training and skills involved.
-A comparison of wages, hours and conditions of employment of the employees involved in the arbitration proceedings with the wages, hours and conditions of employment of other employees performing similar services and with other employees generally in public or private employment in comparable districts, communities, or other sate of federal jurisdictions.
-The decisions and recommendations of the fact-finder, if any.
+A record of the proceedings shall be kept, and the chairman or single arbitrator shall arrange for the necessary recording service.
+Transcripts may be ordered at the expense of the party ordering them, but the transcripts shall not be necessary for an award by the panel or single arbitrator.
+The hearing may be continued at the discretion of the panel or single arbitrator and shall be concluded within 40 days from the time of commencement.
+At the conclusion of the hearing, each party shall submit a written statement containing its last and best offer for each of the issues in dispute to the panel or single arbitrator, who shall take said statements under advisement.
+Within 10 days after the conclusion of the hearing, a majority of the panel, or the single arbitrator, shall select as the last and best arbitration award either the employer's written statement of its last and best offer, the employee organization's written statement of its last and best offer, or the recommendations of the fact-finder, if a fact-finding report and recommendations have been issued, and immediately shall give written notice of the selection to the parties.
+The selection shall be final and binding upon the parties, subject to appropriation.
+Within 30 calendar days of the last and best offer selection and award, the impartial chairperson of the arbitration panel, or the single arbitrator, shall issue a written opinion inclusive of an analysis of all statutory factors applicable to the proceedings.

+The factors, among others, to be given weight by the arbitration panel or single arbitrator in arriving at the decision shall include, when applicable:

+- (a) The financial ability of the Commonwealth to meet the costs, including, but not be limited to, the commonwealth's long and short term bonded indebtedness. - (b) The interests and welfare of the public.